 From 1995 to 2007, the WFVZ acquired additional egg and nest collections from James Calder, Elliott McClure, the Kern County Natural History Museum, and the Bower Museum in California (the H. A. Arden collection); and from the Philadelphia Academy of Natural Sciences and the Bowman Hills Wildflower Preserve in Pennsylvania (the C. Platt collection).

 In 2002, Dr. Linnea Hall began as a Director of the Museum.
-Her emphasizes has been on adding cabinets, digitizing bird, egg, and nest records; correcting errors in the records of the WFVZ, and expanding educational opportunities.
+Her emphasis has been on adding cabinets; digitizing bird, egg, and nest records; correcting errors in the records of the WFVZ; and expanding educational opportunities.
 In 2008, she and the Board secured funding to construct a classroom, and in 2012 she and the WFVZ received a 3-year grant from the National Science Foundation to digitize more than 100,000 songbird egg records, photograph 83,000 egg sets, and georeference 75,000 records.
 In addition to working with the collections, she has added tours, classes, and a membership base to the Foundation, so that more than 2000 people now visit the collections each year.
 She also has started local ornithology research projects, monitoring birds on the Channel Islands, the Santa Monica Mountains, and the Santa Clara River.

 To date, more than 400 different collections have been incorporated into the holdings of the WFVZ.
-Thus, the collections of the WFVZ today include more than 225,00 sets of eggs with data, 18,000 nests, and 56,000 bird study skins.
-The nest collection is probably the largest collection of its kind in the world, and the egg collection also is probably one of the largest of such collections in the world, followed only by those housed at the British Museum of Natural History, the Smithsonian, and the Delaware Museum of Natural History.
-The holdings of the WFVZ also include a “broken egg” collection containing thousands of eggs, with data, that can be used for analyses requiring the destruction of eggshells, and a “no data” egg and nest collection containing hundreds of specimens that can be used for display and teaching purposes.
+Thus, the collections of the WFVZ today include more than 250,000 sets of eggs with data, 18,000 nests, and 56,000 bird study skins.
+The nest collection is the largest collection of its kind in the world, and the egg collection also is one of the largest collections in the world, joined by the British Museum of Natural History.
+The holdings of the WFVZ also include a “broken egg” collection containing thousands of eggs, with data, that can be used for analyses requiring the destruction of eggshells, and a “no data” egg and nest collection containing thousands of specimens that can be used for display and teaching purposes.

 Kiff, L.F.1994.
 A History of the Western Foundation of Vertebrate Zoology 1956-1994.
 In Davis JR, William.
 E. and Jackson, Jerome E.,Contributions to The History of North American Ornithology (Vol II, pp. 183).
 Cambride, MA: Nuttall Ornithological Club.